SoftUni/csharp-web/README.md

 # csharp-web
-This is the official GitHub repository for the C# Web Development courses
+This is the official GitHub repository for the C# Web Development courses!